00xbyte/00xbyte.github.io/_posts/2024-12-15-hacking-dash-cams.md

 - Szime
 - Proof.co.il (Fixed)

-After several attempts to contact both vendors (on multiple channels) for over a year, I am publishing the details of this vulnerability so that users can protect themselves from vehicle surveillance.
+I have discovered this vulnerability in November 2023, and after several attempts to contact both vendors (on multiple channels) for over a year, I am publishing the details of this vulnerability so that users can protect themselves from vehicle surveillance.
 Proof.co.il have confirmed and fixed the issue, but Szime have not responded.

-# The vulnerability
+# The Vulnerability

 ## Intro to the system
 When a customer buys a new device, they download the associated app and register their appliance to the app with a unique identifier called `IMEI`.
 This process is called device binding. **Once a user binds a camera to their phone, they have full controll over it and can access all of its features, including location history and videos.**